lerenn/code-manager/README.md

-# Git WorkTree Manager (wtm)
+# Code Manager (CM)

-A powerful Go CLI tool for managing Git worktrees specifically designed for IDE.
-Enables parallel development across different branches and repositories with seamless IDE integration.
+A powerful Go CLI tool for managing code development workflows, Git worktrees, and IDE integration.
+Enables parallel development across different branches and repositories with seamless IDE integration and forge connectivity.

 ## Overview

-`wtm` is a command-line interface that simplifies Git worktree management for both single repositories and multi-repo workspaces.
-It automatically detects your project type and provides intelligent worktree creation, management, and IDE integration.
+`cm` is a command-line interface that simplifies code development workflows for both single repositories and multi-repo workspaces.
+It automatically detects your project type and provides intelligent worktree creation, management, IDE integration, and forge connectivity for enhanced development productivity.

 ## Features